 You should use low pass filter to convert pulses to analog voltage:

 This is like digital to analog converter without DAC.

 You can use PWM to drive LED to change light intensities.
-Also it can be used to generate audio by changing frequency of duty cycle.
+Also, it can be used to generate audio by changing the frequency of the duty cycle.
 DC motors can also be controlled effectively by PWM.